Results.

 |

-The Court lacks jurisdiction to hear the applicant's challenge against the AU and AUC because they are not State Parties to the Protocol.
+Court lacks jurisdiction to adjudicate claims against the AU/AUC because they are not State Parties to the Protocol.

 |